simplex-chat/simplex-chat/docs/rfcs/2023-10-20-group-integrity.md

     msgHash :: ByteString,
     msgBody :: String?            -- recipient can use to display message in case parent wasn't yet received;
-                                  -- sender can pack as many parents as fits into block }
+                                  -- sender can pack as many parents as fits into block stored :: Bool                -- whether sender has message stored, and it can be requested }

 data MsgIds = MsgIds              -- include into chat event